KubaM381/WebBuilder/README.md

 - `js/editor/background.js` doesn't exist yet — the background editor
   still lives inside `canvas/canvas.js` (`bindBackgroundEditor()`).
 Split it out once that area needs real growth (see `js/README.md`).
-- The cart focus editor (`shop/cart-editor.js`) has a substantial, actively-tracked list of gaps and bugs — see `docs/CART_EDITOR_TASKS.md` instead of duplicating that list here.
+- The cart focus editor (`shop/cart-editor.js`) has a small, actively- tracked list of open fixes/refinements — see `docs/CART_EDITOR_TASKS.md` instead of duplicating that list here.

 > Note for future AI sessions: this list reflects only what is genuinely